ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Kubernetes is powerful, but let’s be real — it can get messy.
 Managing all those resources efficiently is no small task, and that’s why…</blockquote>

 <h3>4.
-Abandoned Kubernetes Configuration Ideas - <a href="https://medium.com/itnext/abandoned-kubernetes-configuration-ideas-195706d61d0c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Learning Kubernetes Feels Like a Struggle (And How to Get Through It) - <a href="https://medium.com/@PlanB./why-learning-kubernetes-feels-like-a-struggle-and-how-to-get-through-it-64eba3811931" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ITNEXT`**
+✍️ **posted by `Mr.PlanB`**

-<blockquote>From the beginning of the Kubernetes project, I had ideas and opinions about how declarative configuration should be supported.
-That led to…</blockquote>
+<blockquote>Kubernetes is everywhere.
+It’s the go-to for managing containerized applications, and companies big and small are adopting it at a rapid…</blockquote>

 <h3>5.
 Break GPU Vendor Lock-In: Distributed MLOps across mixed AMD and NVIDIA Clusters - <a href="https://medium.com/weles-ai/break-gpu-vendor-lock-in-distributed-mlops-across-mixed-amd-and-nvidia-clusters-9cf5e1af767f" target="_blank" rel="noopener noreferrer">link</a></h3>